-In a typical installation, the magnet is mounted on a door or window and the transmitter is mounted on the frame.
+In a typical installation, the magnet is

-When the magnet moves more than 1/2" away from the transmitter, an alarm signal is sent.
+When the magnet moves more than approximately 1/2" away from the transmitter, an alarm signal is sent.
 Alarms can also be sent from external contacts wired to the terminal block.
 Pressing the case sends a test transmission.

 The transmitter is powered by two lithium batteries.
 The red test/operate indicator lights during operation and test.
 It will blink during operation and test when the batteries are low.
-A three position terminal block is for connection to normally closed external contacts or a normally open window bug type glass break sensor.
+A three position terminal block is for connection to normally open external contacts or a normally open window bug type glass break sensor.
 An internal jumper selects which input to use.